JoshTWright/devBlog/_posts/2016-12-5-PostgreSQLCommands.md

 ![_config.yml]({{ site.baseurl }}/images/pgdescribemoredb.png)

->^this command describe the database in more detil
+>^this command describe the database in more detail

 Databases and thier tables can have multiple accounts tied to them within the postgresql server, each account can have a different set of permissions.